Features of the Program

 Requirements for Forensic Science Majors

-Candidates for a Bachelor of Science degree are required to complete a minimum of 130 semester credit hours maintaining a 2.0 overall cumulative grade point average and a 2.0 overall in the courses listed below.
+Candidates for a Bachelor of Science degree are required to complete a minimum of 130 semester credit hours maintaining a 2.5 overall cumulative grade point average and a 2.5 in certain individual courses as well.
 Transfer students must complete a minimum of 30 credit hours at Husson University.
 At least 15 credits must be earned in Husson Forensic Science courses.